2025 Greenlandic general election: Reactions

-Danish Defense Minister Troels Lund Poulsen congratulated the Democrats and said that the future of Greenland is up to Greenlanders, not the United States, while Prime Minister Mette Frederiksen also congratulated the Democrats calling the results "a celebration of democracy."
+Danish defense minister Troels Lund Poulsen congratulated the Democrats and said that the future of Greenland is up to Greenlanders, not the United States, while the prime minister Mette Frederiksen also congratulated the Democrats calling the results "a celebration of democracy".
 On 20 March, the Danish Defence Intelligence Service and the Danish Police Intelligence Service said that it had not found evidence of a systematic and coordinated campaign by a foreign government or foreign intelligence service to influence the election, while acknowledging that there was rampant misinformation on social media, including the creation of fake profiles pretending to be Danish or Greenlandic politicians and dissemination of false or manipulated information.

 Aftermath

 Erik Jensen, leader of junior coalition partner Siumut resigned the day after the election.
 On 27 March 2025, the newspaper Sermitsiaq reported that a coalition agreement between all parties that won seats in the Inatsisartut, with the exception of Naleraq, had been reached.
-The coalition government was unveiled the next day, with Jens-Frederik Nielsen of the Democrats as its head.
+The coalition government was unveiled the next day, with Nielsen of the Democrats as its head.